 - Marlboro Pk., Pedestrian Safety Improvements, Ph.
 2, CIP Project

-The Transportation Planning Board (TPB) of the Metropolitan Washington Council of Governments (MWCOG), the Metropolitan's Planning Organization (MPO) for Prince George's County and the Greater Washington Region, recently awarded the Prince George's County Department of Public Works & Transportation (DPW&T) two grants to conduct public outreach and planning for pedestrian and bicycle access at two upcoming Purple Line Stations.
+Four (4) of these projects were previously awarded funding through the Transportation Planning Board (TPB) of the Metropolitan Washington Council of Governments (MWCOG), the Metropolitan's Planning Organization (MPO) for Prince George's County and the Greater Washington Region, to conduct public outreach and planning for pedestrian and bicycle access.
 The grants are administered by MWCOG so staff can focus on designing the pedestrian and bicycle access enhancements with the aid of design consultants that can provide technical assistance for identified projects. https://www.mwcog.org/newsroom/2020/04/21/the-tpb-approved-15-projects-to-help-create-more-livable-communities/

-The Riggs Road Neighborhood Bicycle Boulevards project is currently being managed by the Maryland National Capital Park and Planning Commission (MNCPPC) and all project information, including a link to the first public meeting held in March 2021, can be found on their website at https://www.mncppc.org/5052/Langley-Park-Neighborhood-Bicycle-Boulev .
+The Riggs Road Neighborhood Bicycle Boulevards project was managed by the Maryland National Capital Park and Planning Commission (MNCPPC) and all project information, including a link to the first public meeting held in March 2021, can be found on their website at https://www.mncppc.org/5052/Langley-Park-Neighborhood-Bicycle-Boulev .

 Through MWCOG's Regional Safety Program both Belcrest Road and Sheriff Road were also evaluated for safety countermeasures.